 (1) We define Adjusted EBITDA as EBITDA adjusted for certain items as noted in the reconciliation below.
 Our management evaluates the performance of our segments and allocates resources based primarily on Adjusted EBITDA.
-Adjusted EBITDA does not represent cash flow for periods presented and should not be considered as an alternative to net income as an indicator of our operating performance or as an alternative to cash flows as a source of liquidity.
+Adjusted EBITDA does not represent cash flow for periods presented and should not be considered as an alternative to net (loss) income as an indicator of our operating performance or as an alternative to cash flows as a source of liquidity.
 Adjusted EBITDA may not be comparable with EBITDA or Adjusted EBITDA as defined by other companies.

-(2) The Adjusted EBITDA for the Advanced Materials & Catalysts segment includes our 50% portion of the Adjusted EBITDA from the Zeolyst Joint Venture.
 The Adjusted EBITDA from the Zeolyst Joint Venture included in the Advanced Materials & Catalysts segment was \$6.9 million for the three months ended March 31, 2024, which includes \$2.1 million of equity in net income, excluding \$1.6 million of amortization of investment in affiliate step-up plus \$3.3 million of joint venture depreciation, amortization and interest.